Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_basic_azure_databricks_environment/README.md

 Following are the cloud design patterns being used by this sample:

 - [External Configuration Store pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/external-configuration-store): Configuration for the deployment is persisted externally as a parameter file separate from the deployment script.
-- [Federated Identity pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/federated-identity): Azure active directory is used as the federated identity store to enable seamless integration with enterprise identity providers.
+- [Federated Identity pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/federated-identity): Microsoft Entra ID is used as the federated identity store to enable seamless integration with enterprise identity providers.
 - [Valet Key pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/valet-key): Azure key vault is used to manage the secrets and access toked used by the services.
 - [Compensating Transaction pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/compensating-transaction#): The script will roll back partially configured resources if the deployment is incomplete.